-2.11.
+2.12.
 Pet Relief Areas

-- 2.11.1.
-Design considerations for pet relief areas will consider the guidelines included in the Service Animal Relief Areas in Airports Guide from Open Doors Organization Version June 2011 or most current version. - 2.11.2.
-Room locations for rooms dedicated for pet relief areas will be coordinated with HAS and relevant stakeholders. - 2.11.3.
+- 2.12.1.
+Design considerations for pet relief areas will consider the guidelines included in the Service Animal Relief Areas in Airports Guide from Open Doors Organization, most current version. - 2.12.2.
+Room locations for rooms dedicated for pet relief areas will be coordinated with HAS and relevant stakeholders. - 2.12.3.
 For mechanical and plumbing requirements refer to related HAS Design Standards sections.

-2.12.
+2.13.
 Walls

-- 2.12.1.
+- 2.13.1.
 To keep a simple appearance and support more efficient maintenance, wall surface treatments will extend the entire length of a wall and not change materials side-to-side in the middle of a surface plane.
 Where walls extend to ceilings, all efforts will be made to match ceiling and wall patterns.
-Alternatively, it is acceptable to provide cove conditions to eliminate the need for pattern alignment. - 2.12.2.
+Alternatively, it is acceptable to provide cove conditions to eliminate the need for pattern alignment. - 2.13.2.
 Edge conditions between materials will not be sharp, to minimize and eliminate injury or damage to people or clothing.
-Recess, fillet, rabbet or chamfer edge banding, and provide for flush material changes wherever possible. - 2.12.3.
-In high traffic areas such as terminals and concourses, durable materials will be specified from the top of base to a minimum of 48 inches above floor finish as protection against impact from handheld luggage, luggage carts, electric cars, cleaning equipment, and other sharp or massive moving objects.
+Recess, fillet, rabbet or chamfer edge banding, and provide for flush material changes wherever possible. - 2.13.3.
+In high traffic areas such as terminals and concourses, durable materials will be specified from the top of base to a minimum of 48 inches above floor finish as protection against impact from hand- held luggage, luggage carts, electric cars, cleaning equipment, and other sharp or massive moving objects.
 Example materials include stainless-steel, hardwood panel, and fiberglass.
 Except for restrooms and concessions, all public areas will have resilient bases.
-Back of house areas such as rooms and janitor closets, will have rubber bases and highly durable, yet economical, surface treatment, up to a maximum of 48 inches above the floor finish.
+Back of house areas such as rooms and janitor closets, will have rubber bases and highly durable, yet economical, surface treatment, up to a maximum of 48 inches above the floor finish. - 2.13.4.
+Provide corner guards at outside corners whenever possible.
+Corner-guards will be easily replaceable in case of damage.
+Due to high volumes of passenger traffic, many of whom travel with rolling baggage, corner guards must be provided on all vulnerable corners along all circulation corridors. - 2.13.5.
+All corner guards will be heavy duty brushed satin finished stainless steel flush mounted.
+Corner guards will be mounted to a minimum height of 48 inches above floor finish. - 2.13.6.
+Electrical and IT rooms must be separated from adjoining spaces with deck to deck partition walls. - 2.13.7.
+Restroom walls adjoining other spaces of the airport will be deck to deck solid partition walls.